Letter from the President

 Southeast Community College has developed policies and procedures in compliance with the Family Educational Rights and Privacy Act of 1974 (FERPA).
 FERPA is a federal law that protects the privacy of student education records.
 The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.
 FERPA gives parents certain rights with respect to their children’s education records.
 These rights transfer to the student when they reach the age of 18 or when they attend a school beyond the high school level.
 Students to whom the rights have transferred are “eligible students.”

-All requests for student records, information and/or questions relating to the release of records and information must be in writing and directed to the campus Registration and Records Office.
+All requests for student records, amendment of student records, information and/or questions relating to the release of records and disclosure of PII must be in writing and directed to the campus Registration and Records Office.

-FERPA permits public disclosure of directory information without the student’s consent.
-Directory information is information contained in a student’s education record that would not generally be considered harmful or an invasion of privacy if disclosed.
+- The disclosure is of directory information, which is information contained in a student’s education record that would not generally be considered harmful or an invasion of privacy if disclosed.

 Directory information consisting of the items listed below may be released without the student’s consent: